Best MacBooks for 2020

 That's where ChromeOS comes in.
 This operating system is little more than a fancy web browser, with web apps that work best when connected to the internet.
 There's a range of budget devices available, and a few premium options as well.
 There's no faffing with huge updates and since everything is in a browser, there shouldn't be any problems with programs crashing either.

 See how MacOS stacks up against its rivals in our Mac vs Windows and Chromebook advice guide.

 What do I need to know about MacOS?

-MacOS is extra useful for people who own iPads and iPhones, with a host of clever features that lets you share and work on files seamlessly on all your devices.
+MacOS (formerly known as Mac OSX) is extra useful for people who own iPads and iPhones, with a host of clever features that lets you share and work on files seamlessly on all your devices.
 You can also make and receive calls on your computer; no need to reach for the phone any more.
 There's also the Siri voice assistant that'll let you ask questions, set reminders and issue other commands with just your voice.

 The latest version of MacOS is called Catalina, which launched in Autumn 2019.
 This update added a host of new features, including the ability to run iPad apps on your MacBook, which will be handy for when you start a task on your tablet and then move over to your laptop.
 It also heavily redesigned several key Mac apps including iTunes, which has been split up into three separate programs for music, films and TV, and podcasts.
 Reminders, Notes and Photos have been overhauled, and you can now also use your iPad as a second screen for your MacBook.
 And, as ever, MacOS is arguably the best operating system to choose if you already own an iPhone; things sync and work together more seamlessly than other combinations of phones and laptops.